-When we are sleep deprived, the brain slows down our thinking process all together, leading to confusion and even increases our chances of engaging in risky behaviors.
-Remember - sleepy brains do not make the best decisions.
+Sleepy brains simply do not make the best decisions.
 This also extends to driving.
-Researchers tested people and determined that people who were sleep deprived that got behind the wheel drove as poorly as intoxicated drivers.
-This is due to alcohol and lack of sleep both slowing down reaction times.
+Researchers tested people and determined that sleep-deprived drivers functioned as poorly behind the wheel as drunk drivers.
+Both alcohol and lack of sleep slow down reaction times.

 Sleep also has a crucial effect on your mood.
 Obviously, sleep deprivation can make you cranky, but studies also show that people who consistently don’t get enough sleep have a greater risk of depression.
 Similarly, a restful night can help reduce depressive symptoms.
 (This is tricky, however, since depression can create insomnia for many patients.)